pypy/pypy/pypy/doc/objspace.rst

   done with a slice object, and performs tuple slicing instead.

 * ``getitem__String_Slice``: called when the first argument is a W_StringObject and the second argument is a slice object.
-When the special string slices optimization is enabled, this returns an instance of W_StringSliceObject.

-* ``getitem__StringSlice_ANY``: called when the first argument is a W_StringSliceObject.
-This implementation adds the provided index to the original start of the slice stored in the W_StringSliceObject instance.
-This allows constructs like ``a = s[10:100]; print a[5]`` to return the 15th character of ``s`` without having to perform any buffer copying.

 Note how the multimethod dispatch logic helps writing new object implementations without having to insert hooks into existing code.
 Note